Honglei-FENG/HPC_Computer_project/README.md

 Use "-n " to modify the number of grids and "-dt " to modify the time step.

-Use "-rread " to restart facility using HDF5.
+Use "-restart " to restart facility using HDF5.

 If you want to run it directly, you can directly execute "bsub<script.sh" after the executable file is generated.